-How to Host a Pickling Party
+How To Host A Pickling Party

 One of my favorite celebrity chefs is Vivian Howard, who owns the Chef and the Farmer in Kinston, NC.
 I love her cookbook titled Deep Run Roots, and watched every episode of “ A Chef’s Life”.
 While scrolling on Facebook recently, I saw a post where she had hosted a pickling party at her home and I just knew I had to host one too!
+When I finally met her, I let her know that she inspired my party.

 For those who have never been to one or have never pickled food before, it is a group of people who get together to learn how to use mason jars to spice up vegetables and/or preserve their produce to store for consumption for later in the year.
 These parties often consist of people bringing, vegetables, seasoning, mason jars and sharing recipes.
 It is a great excuse to get together and is a fun time

 Our party turned out to be a huge success, our guests not only had a great time, but the comments to us were things like “I now feel more confident about making pickles at home.”
-“You should do one of these at a place like Wholefoods!”
+“You should do one of these at a place like Whole Foods!”
 “I learned a lot and had great fun doing so” “My pickles turned out so yummy” etc.

 One of the things that I get excited about is having people gain more food knowledge.
 Which allows them to feel more self-assured in the kitchen.
 Whether they are cooking, smoking, grilling, baking or pickling, one of our goals is to help home cooks stretch them from their current culinary comfort zone to reach their potential.
 We offer videos, recipes and more without a ton of ads, to make your experience more enjoyable.